leerichardson/sdsmR/README.md

 # sdsmR Package
-R Package for Statistical Downscaling
+## R Package for Statistical Downscaling

-The purposes of this package is to move the functionality of the widely used Statistical Downscaling Model (SDSM) tool into the R language.
-This is useful because R as a language already has most of the SDSM functionality built into it, and provides many more advanced statistical and graphics options.
-It also avoids the issues of SDSM only working on Windows machines, and moves downscaling from a point and click interface towards a more programma
+The purpose of this package is to move the functionality of the widely used Statistical Downscaling Model (SDSM) tool into the R language.
+This is useful because R as a language already has most of the SDSM functionality built into it, and provides more advanced statistical and graphics options.
+It also avoids the issues of SDSM only working on Windows machines, and moves downscaling from a point and click interface towards a more programmatic setting.

 ## Installation
 This package is not yet on CRAN.
 To install the development version seen here,